Particular/docs.particular.net/nservicebus/lifecycle/iwanttorunwhenconfigurationiscomplete.md

 NOTE: This interface is deprecated in Version 6.

 Instances are:
 * located by [assembly scanning](/nservicebus/hosting/assembly-scanning.md) and automatically registered into the [configured container](/nservicebus/containers/index.md) during bus creation.
 These are registered as Instance Per Call.
-This takes place before any `INeedInitialization` instances are created.
 * created as the last step before the bus is created.
 * created on the same thread that is creating the bus.
 * created by the configured container which means they: